frameworklabs/SynchrosphereDemo/README.md

 ## Usage

 Compile and Run the app.
-A window will appear which lets you select from available demos in a drop-down box.
+A window will appear which lets you select a robot type and available demos in drop-down boxes.
 Pressing the start button will run the selected demo.
 Because Bluetooth is used for communicating with the Sphero robot, a system dialog will pop-up every time you start the app to get your consent to use Bluetooth from this app.

 In the middle part of the window, log output will be displayed.
 The bottom part depicts the overall state of the robot by indicators which turn red on individual conditions.
 Tooltips will give an explanation of the different conditions.